runawayhorse001/PyAudit/docs/_sources/preface.rst.txt

 Acknowledgement
 +++++++++++++++

-At here, I would like to thank **Weiyu Wang** at Missouri University of Science and Technology and **Jiangtao (Lotto) Xie** at Purdue University for the unit testing and valuable disscussion.
+At here, Wenqiang Feng would like to thank **Weiyu Wang** at Missouri University of Science and Technology and **Jiangtao (Lotto) Xie** at Purdue University for the unit testing and valuable disscussion.